-Lost Keys: if a student loses his/her room, suite, exterior door key or access card, he/she will be responsible for the replacement of each new key ($50.00 cost per key/access card).
+Lost Keys: If a student loses his/her room, suite, exterior door key or access card, he/she will be responsible for the replacement of each new key ($50 cost per key/access card).

 If a student's key to a building's front door is stolen, that must be reported immediately to the Coordinator of Housing Operations, and if that individual is not available, the student should contact the AC on duty or Campus Police.
 It will be determined whether the front door lock should be changed for the building.
 The student may be held responsible for the cost of the new lock and for the cost of making new keys for all of the residents of the building.

 All residential buildings come equipped with washing machines and dryers.
 The number of units in each building is determined by the maximum resident occupancy in the building.
-The cost for each laundry cycle is $1.50 and is paid by swiping a laundry card.
-Laundry cards may be purchased and/or cash value may be added to a card, at the Public Safety office, lower level of Winslow Hall.
+The cost for each laundry cycle is $1.75 and is paid by swiping a laundry card.
+Laundry cards may be purchased and/or cash value may be added to a card, at the Public Safety office, lower level of Winslow Hall and at the 24-hour lounge in Butterworth Hall.
 Laundry services on campus are managed by Mac-Gray Services.
 If a machine debits the cost of a laundry cycle from a user's card and there is a malfunction with the machine, users may contact Mac-Gray at 1-800-MAC-GRAY to request a refund.
 Any maintenance concerns regarding laundry equipment or the laundry room should be directed to Residential Life by calling 617-243-2124.
 When reporting an equipment problem, it is important to specifically identify the problem machine to help facilitate a prompt repair by the Mac-Gray technician.
-Note: users of the washing machines should only use high efficiency detergents, and be careful about overloading a washing machine or dryer.
+Note: Users of the washing machines should only use high efficiency detergents, and be careful about overloading a washing machine or dryer.

 Students are allowed to have fish in non-filtered tanks no larger than five gallons.
 Students may not have pets other than fish, with the exception of a guide dog for visually- or hearing-impaired students.
 Violations of this policy will be treated as unacceptable behavior and will be referred to the Conduct System; resulting sanctions may include fines, probation, community service, and temporary or permanent revocation of housing privileges.